alexeygrigorev/fitness-assistant/README.md

 ### Retrieval

-The basic approach - using minsearch without any boosting - gave the following metrics:
+The basic approach - using `minsearch` without any boosting - gave the following metrics:

 * hit_rate: 94%
 * MRR: 82%

-The improved vesion (with better boosting):
+The improved vesion (with tuned boosting):

 * hit_rate: 94%
 * MRR: 90%